-DR. MICHAEL SHERMER is the Founding Publisher of Skeptic magazine (www.skeptic.com), a monthly columnist for Scientific American, the host of the Skeptics Distinguished Science Lecture Series at Caltech, and Adjunct Professor of Economics at Claremont Graduate University.
-His most recent book is The Believing Brain: from ghosts and gods to politics and conspiracied -- how we contruct beliefs and reinforce them as truths.
+MICHAEL SHERMER is the Founding Publisher of Skeptic magazine (www.skeptic.com), a monthly columnist for Scientific American, the host of the Skeptics Distinguished Science Lecture Series at Caltech, and and Presidential Fellow at Chapman University.
+He is the author of The Believing Brain.
+His next book is The Moral Arc: How Science and Reason Lead Humanity Toward Truth, Justice, and Freedom.

 Dr. Shermer's previous book was The Mind of the Market, on evolutionary economics.
 Before that, he wrote Why Darwin Matters: Evolution and the Case Against Intelligent Design, and he is the author of Science Friction: Where the Known Meets the Unknown, about how the mind works and how thinking goes wrong.
 His book The Science of Good and Evil: Why People Cheat, Gossip, Share Care, and Follow the Golden Rule, is on the evolutionary origins of morality and how to be good without God.
 He wrote a biography, In Darwin's Shadow, about the life and science of the co-discoverer of natural selection, Alfred Russel Wallace.
 He also wrote The Borderlands of Science, about the fuzzy land between science and pseudoscience, and Denying History, on Holocaust denial and other forms of pseudohistory.
 His book How We Believe: Science, Skepticism, and the Search for God, presents his theory on the origins of religion and why people believe in God.
 He is also the author of Why People Believe Weird Things on pseudoscience, superstitions, and other confusions of our time.